liinu-a/Fullstack/part0/new_note_in_single_page_app_diagram.md

     participant browser
     participant server

-    Note right of browser: The browser uses the JavaScript it fetched from the sever to rerender the notes and to send the new note to the server.
+    Note right of browser: The browser uses the JavaScript it has fetched from the sever to rerender the notes and to send the new note to the server.

     browser->>server: POST https://studies.cs.helsinki.fi/exampleapp/new_note_spa
     activate server